Thank you very much to Leigh for joining us here at the Minxes today, to talk about her latest book, The Mistress' House.

 1. Where were you in your writing career 5 years ago?

 Totally burned out!
 After writing eighty sweet traditional romances for Harlequin, I’d said everything I had to say, and going to work in the morning was no longer fun.
-So I figured it was time to stop – and I moved on to other things (including editing and publishing other people’s books through the small press my husband and I own, and teaching more classes at Gotham Writers’ Workshop.)
+So I figured it was time to stop – and I moved on to other things (including editing and publishing other people’s books through the small press my husband and I own, and teaching more classes at Gotham Writers’ Workshop.)2.
+Where did you get the idea from for this particular book?

 I was co-sponsoring a writing contest with a fellow author and she challenged me to meet the conditions of entry – capture her attention in the first 1,000 words of a romance and make her want to read more.
 If it was fair for us to set that rule for entries, she said, it was only fair to live by it ourselves.
 And she suggested I try something completely different from my usual sweet traditional, too.
 So I wrote the first 1,000 words of a sexy historical short story, just to prove that I was not hidebound or behind the times.
-That short story eventually turned into The Mistress’ House.
+That short story eventually turned into The Mistress’ House.3.
+Where do you hope to be in 5 years time?

-I’d really like to be the Georgette Heyer of the 21st Century – writing lively, witty, fun social comedies set in the Regency period.
+I’d really like to be the Georgette Heyer of the 21st Century – writing lively, witty, fun social comedies set in the Regency period.4.
+Which was the last book you read that you wish you'd written?

 Self-Editing for Fiction Writers, by Renni Browne and Dave King.
 They’ve done a terrific job with explaining the basics of fiction writing at a level that beginners can understand but experienced writers also find enlightening.
+5. Was there any particular author or book that made you want to be a writer?

 I got hooked on Emilie Loring when I was in junior high school – she wrote fun romances that usually had a mystery or puzzle included.
-And of course Georgette Heyer.
+And of course Georgette Heyer.6.
+Do you find writing love scenes giggle-worthy or cringe-worthy?

 Eye-rolling-worthy, actually.
 I always have to take several stabs at each love scene so it has both detail and emotion and doesn’t cross the line into purple prose.
 And making each one different – yeah, there’s a challenge!